Reduced Density Matrices Through Machine Learning

-In summary, we showed that the large-size $n$-RDMs can be predicted by NNs trained on small-size $n$-RDMs.
-We benchmark two NNs, the self-attention NN and SIREN, for the pair-pair correlation function in the Richardson model (SIREN), the translationally-invariant HF in a four-band model (self-attention NN), and the translationally-breaking-allowed HF in the Hubbard model (self-attention NN and SIREN), and we find remarkable precision in the NN predictions.
-One immediate step is to use these NNs to help predict new correlated states in other systems.
+\emph{Conclusion and Discussion:} In summary, we showed that large-size $n$-RDMs can be predicted by NNs trained on small-size $n$-RDMs, with benchmarks on the pair-pair correlation function and translationally-invariant/breaking HF.
+One immediate future step is to use these NNs to help predict new correlated states in other systems.
 Certainly, the development of NNs for general $2$-RDMs (or $n$-RDM with $n>2$) is an important future direction.
-For example, the NN for the general $2$-RDMs will dramatically help accelerate the energy of any Hamiltonian with up to two-body interactions, which are ubiquitous in condensed matter physics.
+The application of our NNs to strongly correlated systems, such as moiré materials, is also expected to yield useful results.